devedge/imagehash/README.md

 The `dhash` algorithm generates a nearly unique signature for an image, based on the gradient difference between pixels.
+It is used to determine the similarity between two images.
+Similar images will have a nearly identical hash result, while different images will not.

 #### Install: